jliszka/jliszka.github.com/_drafts/between-order-and-chaos.md

   By <a href="//commons.wikimedia.org/wiki/User:Efecretion" title="User:Efecretion">Jordan Pierce</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="http://creativecommons.org/publicdomain/zero/1.0/deed.en" title="Creative Commons Zero, Public Domain Dedication">CC0</a>, <a href="https://commons.wikimedia.org/w/index">https://commons.wikimedia.org/w/index.php?curid=16445229</a>
 </span>

 This must be the logistic map's crazy 4D cousin.
-In fact, the horizontal bars on the left-hand side of the color plot match up precisely the the bifurcation points of the logistic map.
+In fact, the vertical bars on the bottom right of the map match up precisely the the bifurcation points of the logistic map.
 The first split is at {%m%}r = 3{%em%} ({%m%}a = 3{%em%} on my plot), the next is at 3.4, the next at 3.54, and then chaos takes over at 3.55, with breaks of order at 3.62, 3.72 and 3.81.

-You can also find the ghost of the logistic map itself if you move your mouse around the small red triangular region near the vertical bars around {%m%}a = 3.7, b = 1.67{%em%}.
+You can also find the ghost of the logistic map itself if you move your mouse around the small purple triangular region near the vertical bars around {%m%}a = 3.7, b = 1.67{%em%}.
 Spooky!